me

 Hidden Progress in Deep Learning: SGD Learns Parities Near the Computational Limit

-with Boaz Barak, Surbhi Goel, Sham Kakade, Eran Malach, and Cyril Zhang
+Boaz Barak, BE, Surbhi Goel, Sham Kakade, Eran Malach, and Cyril Zhang

 NeurIPS 2022